Join us for an extended webinar focusing on data management solutions for the cannabis testing laboratory.

 Speaking at the Analytical Cannabis Expo North America 2022 back in March 2022, Brian Whiteley Application Scientist at Agilent presented his talk on adapting and optimizing HPLC methodology, including mass spectrometry.

-Speaking at the Analytical Cannabis Expo West Online 2021 in April, Dr Emily Britton, Senior Marketing Manager for Food & Natural Products at Waters presented her talk outlining a solution for the quantitation of 18 cannabinoids in various cannabis and derived edible products using UPLC with UV and mass detection.
+Speaking at the recent Analytical Cannabis Expo North America in March 2022, Emily Britton, PhD, Senior Marketing Manager for Food & Natural Products at Waters, presented her talk on fit-for-purpose cannabis analytical tools.